GH-CreativeSolutions/proofPages/README.md

       "Begin Adtags" and "End Adtags".
   5. Save as your ATOL ad#.html and click "Upload files" in the GitHub repository.
 Drag your file into the window, scroll to the bottom and "Commit Changes".

-Preview according to instructions in the GitPreview extension file (click black dot).
+  6. Click on your ad# to open it, then click on the black dot in the Chrome extension bar to preview.